nobitagit/knowledge/money-investing/readme.md

 BUT still PE ratio is a better indicator of the worth of a stock because 2 shares with same EPS (say 30), can cost a very different amount.
 So PE will tell you that.
 A lower value is better.

+## Book value

+It's the value value of the business according to its books.
+If a company had to sell all its assets and pay all its liabilities, the final amount would be its book value.
+**BVPS** it's the book value divided by the n. of outstanding shares.
+**Price to book** or **P/B** is calculated by dividing the stock price by its BVPS.
+It tells us **how much we're paying for each dollar of book value**.

+Here are a few PB values:

+- On 11.52
+- Tesla 37.03
+- Walmart 4.77
+- Amazon 14.48
+- Coca Cola 5.64
+- GE 2.84

 ## Growth vs Value stocks

 Growth companies: companies that are not generating as much income relative to the share price but are expected to have high earnings growth in the future.
 They usually have a high PE ratio and do not give dividends.
+They have high PB.
 An example, Tesla.

 Value stocks: more established companies that have good income relative to the share price.
 Generally low PE ratio and pay out dividends.
+They have lower PB.
 An example, Walmart, Coca Cola.

+The difference in PB is due - in general - to the fact that value companies have more assets while growth companies are mostly values because of their **potential**, so there's more risk.

-## Book value
+## Dividends

-It's the value value of the business according to its books.
-If a company had to sell all its assets and pay all its liabilities, the final amount would be its book value.
-**BVPS** it's the book value divided by the n. of outstanding shares.
-**Price to book** or **P/B** is calculated by dividing the stock price by its BVPS.
-It tells us **how much we're paying for each dollar of book value**.
+A dividend is a distribution of profits by a corp to its shareholders.
+Any profit not distributed is re-invested in the company itself.
+The corp announces when they will pay dividends on a day called **declaration date**.

 ### Quick notes